gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 - Wifi Issues: The wifi driver will occasionally crash when the device goes to sleep, requiring a device restart

 .. important::
    If you purchase a Driver Hub and experience issues, refer to the `REV Driver Hub troubleshooting page <https://docs.revrobotics.com/duo-control/troubleshooting-the-control-system/driver-hub-troubleshooting>`_.
-The unexpected power off fix may be done pre-emptively to prevent a shutdown during a match
+The unexpected power off fix may be done preemptively to prevent a shutdown during a match.

 Android Phones
 --------------